smolijar/gitwiki-thesis/src/design/providers.md

 This brings two main advantages for Gitwiki:

-* GitHub is still easily the most popular SCM service in comparison to GitLab or BitBucket; addressing GitHub's user base is far more efficient than other services'.
+* GitHub is still easily the most popular SCM service in comparison to GitLab or BitBucket; addressing the GitHub's user base is far more efficient than other services'.
 * GitHub OAuth 2 can be used in the system as authentication method and public keys can be loaded into Gitolite.

 ### Local repository provider